DasariRishikesh/DasariRishikesh/README.md

 - 👋 Hi, I’m @DasariRishikesh
 - 👀 I’m interested in Full stack Development, Artificial Intelligence
-- 🌱 I’m currently learning as student ...
+- 🌱 I’m currently learning as student at IIIT Dharwad, graduating a B-tech Degree in Computer Science and Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open projects
 - 📫 contact me - drishikesh884@gmail.com

 <!---